The Exodus: Potential historical origins

 Most scholars who accept Faust's definition of a historical core date possible Exodus group activity to the thirteenth century BCE at the time of Ramses II (19th dynasty), with some instead dating it to the twelfth century BCE under Ramses III (20th dynasty).
 Evidence in favor of historical traditions forming a background to the Exodus myth include the documented movements of small groups of Ancient Semitic-speaking peoples into and out of Egypt during the 18th and 19th dynasties, some elements of Egyptian folklore and culture mentioned in the Exodus narrative, and the names Moses, Aaron and Phinehas, which seem to have an Egyptian origin.
 Scholarly estimates for how many could have been involved in such an exodus range from a few hundred to a few thousand people.
+In terms of dating the Exodus, among those who have attempted to date it to a specific time, a common proposal is 1130 BCE, while a less common is 1525 BCE to align with the expulsion of the Hyksos, Ahmose I Tempest Stele and the Thera eruption, and the WS I bowl noted by William G. Dever as presented by Manfred Bietak.

+Faust renders in 2023 the academic consensus about the number of people from the Exodus: "most scholars agree that it was in the range of a few thousands, or even perhaps only hundreds."

 Joel S. Baden noted the presence of Semitic-speaking slaves in Egypt who sometimes escaped in small numbers as potential inspirations for the Exodus.
 It is also possible that oppressive Egyptian rule of Canaan during the late second millennium BCE, during the 19th and especially the 20th dynasty, may have disposed some native Canaanites to adopt into their own mythology the exodus story of a small group of Egyptian refugees.
 Nadav Na'aman argues that oppressive Egyptian rule of Canaan may have inspired the Exodus narrative, forming a "collective memory" of Egyptian oppression that was transferred from Canaan to Egypt itself in the popular consciousness.
 The 17th dynasty expulsion of the Hyksos, a group of Semitic invaders, is also frequently discussed as a potential historical parallel or origin for the story.

 Many other scholars reject this view, and instead see the biblical exodus traditions as the invention of the exilic and post-exilic Jewish community, with little to no historical basis.
 Lester Grabbe, for instance, argues that "[t]here is no compelling reason that the exodus has to be rooted in history", and that the details of the story more closely fit the seventh through the fifth centuries BCE than the traditional dating to the second millennium BCE.
 Some scholars also hold that the Israelites originated in Canaan and from the Canaanites, although others disagree.
 Philip R. Davies suggests that the story may have been inspired by the return to Israel of Israelites and Judaeans who were placed in Egypt as garrison troops by the Assyrians in the fifth and sixth centuries BCE, during the exile.